jkasm88/Jose-and-Kristina-Wedding-Page/README.md

 The site was tested across multiple browsers (Google Chrome, Safari, Firefox, Internet Explorer).
 The site was tested across multiple mobile and tablet devices.

+The criteria checklist was used to help develop the website.
+I had 3 of my friends test the website for functionality and to get their feedback.

 ## Deployment

 This site is hosted using Github pages, deployed directly from the master branch.
 The deployed site will update with new commits to the master branch.